While getting actual one-week insurance is pretty tough, several alternatives can provide the necessary short-term coverage:

-One-week car insurance doesn’t exist, but you can explore alternatives for short-term coverage without committing to a full-term policy.
+One-week car insurance doesn't exist, but you can explore alternatives for short-term coverage without buying a full policy.

 Find out if you're overpaying for auto insurance below.